miloserdev/openbmc/poky/documentation/test-manual/intro.rst

             self.assertEqual(str(val), "value_of_foo")

-In this example, a ``DataExpansions`` class of tests is created, derived from standard Python unittest.
+In this example, a ``DataExpansions`` class of tests is created, derived from standard python unittest.
 The class has a common ``setUp`` function which is shared by all the tests in the class.
 A simple test is then added to test that when a variable is expanded, the correct value is found.

-BitBake selftests are straightforward Python unittest.
+Bitbake selftests are straightforward python unittest.
 Refer to the Python unittest documentation for additional information on writing these tests at: https://docs.python.org/3/library/unittest.html.